Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing erotic freedom

-I had a very visual fantasy a trois where I directed the scene in a dominant manner that in real life was / is completely uncharacteristic of me.
-Sorry no salacious details given here!
+I had a very visual fantasy a trois where I directed the scene in a dominant way that was/is completely uncharacteristic of me in real life.
+Sorry, no salacious details here!

 I learned that at a deep level, one's mind has hidden abilities that can be completely invisible for the entire life, also in the pleasure domain.
 Wouldn´t it be good to have direct access to them without having to go through expensive courses like one of Jaiya Ma.!